CLI

 mcp

-Use mcp to run the Create UI MCP server, which lets AI assistants browse, search, and install components from the registry.
-Running the command starts the stdio server:
+Use mcp init to set up the Create UI MCP server for your AI assistant, which lets it browse, search, and install components from the registry.
+It writes the server configuration for the client you pick:

 Supported clients: claude, cursor, vscode, codex, opencode.